Dealing with Creditor’s Claims Presented

 Caution: You may not lawfully pay any Creditor’s Claim that was presented after the expiration of the applicable statute of limitations.
 RCW 11.42.090(1) By paying a Claim unlawfully, you are subjecting yourself to personal liability to the nonprobate estate and its Beneficiaries for the amount of your payment.

-A Notice Agent may seek contribution from the Beneficiaries of Descendant’s nonprobate assets for their respective pro rata share of the nonprobate estate’s claims and expenses.
+A Notice Agent may seek contribution from the Beneficiaries of Decedent’s nonprobate assets for their respective pro rata share of the nonprobate estate’s claims and expenses.
 See: Petition to Require Contribution.

 You have now completed the steps for dealing with Creditor’s Claims in a typical nonprobate estate.